The Continuing Adventures of Joe Smartypants, Libertarian

 Episode the First

 Joe woke up one day to find himself in a clearing surrounded by jungle with about a hundred other people.
-No one knew where they were or how they'd gotten there or how far from civilzation they were.
-And the truth is the jungle stretched in all directions for hundreds of miles, so there was no way for them to walk out-- they'd just have to start a new civilization from scratch.
+No one knew where they were or how they'd gotten there.
+The jungle stretched out endlessly in all directions, so there was no way for them to walk out-- they'd just have to start a new civilization from scratch.

 He was very persuasive.

-"I know I'm a rational pleasure seeker," said a pimply teenaged boy who was reading Atlas Shrugged
+"I know I'm a rational pleasure seeker," said a teenage boy who was gripping a dogeared copy of Atlas Shrugged

 .
 "Oh, and nothing else.
 And people who say they are something else are just deluding themselves, or defrauding others."